 Contemplative ecology is founded upon an encounter with a realm that is difficult to talk about, the core realm of the contemplative life: the realm of emptiness or silence or stillness or nothingness.

-Contemplation is a way of facing oneself at the deepest levels, and perhaps to see through all in the human mind that is illusory, destructive and life-defeating.
-Without society’s distractions, we come face to face with ourselves in our actuality, including those unappealing aspects of ourselves and our culture that our busyness, our compulsiveness, our conformity to social norms, and our immersion in entertainment usually obscure.
-We face all of the ways in which we have unconsciously internalized our culture’s norms of belief and behavior.
+Contemplation is a way of facing reality, and perhaps to see through all in the human mind that is illusory, destructive and life-defeating.
+Free of distractions, untethered from habitual behaviors, we are faced with ourselves in our actuality.
+We get to see what we normally hide even from ourselves.
+We come face to face with those unappealing aspects of ourselves and our culture that our busyness, our compulsiveness, our conformity to social norms, and our immersion in entertainment usually obscure.
+We face all of the ways in which our social circumstances have conditioned our patterns of belief and behavior.
 Ultimately, we have to face our emptiness.

 The encounter with emptiness reorients the organism.
-Much more needs to be said about emptiness – what it is, what it means, why encountering it turns our lives upside down and inside out, why we fear it – but there is little that can be said.
-How can emptiness be described?
-It can’t.
-You have to go there.
 Talking about emptiness accomplishes nothing.
 Being touched by emptiness changes everything.
-Discovering the hollowness or emptiness of the self collapses the foundation of the exploitative psycho-social system and reorients life toward life itself, the whole movement of life.
+Discovering the wholeness of everything and the hollowness or emptiness of the self—and the futility of a society devoted to augmenting the self at the expense of everything—collapses the foundation of the exploitative psycho-social system and reorients life toward life itself, the whole movement of life.

 Many people find the idea of emptiness frightening or depressing.
 We are afraid to learn the truth about ourselves.
 We do not want to know that all of our striving is for nothing.
 Contemplation is bad news for the separate self, but good news for life.
 What one finds when stripped to the core is not evil, but a blessing: the communion of reality beyond words; easing at last the generations of fear and pain we have been inflicting on ourselves and the world.